-· interviewing, evaluating, nominating, and recommending individuals for membership on our Board of Directors;

-- evaluating nominations by stockholders of candidates for election to our Board of Directors and establishing policies and procedures for such nominations: - reviewing with our Chief Executive Officer plans for succession to the office of Chief Executive Officer or any other executive officer, as it sees fit; and - reviewing and recommending to our Board of Directors changes with respect to corporate governance practices and policies.
+- reviewing periodically director performance on our Board of Directors and its Committees and performance of management, and recommending to our Board of Directors and management areas for improvement; - interviewing, evaluating, nominating, and recommending individuals for membership on our Board of Directors; - evaluating nominations by stockholders of candidates for election to our Board of Directors and establishing policies and procedures for such nominations; - reviewing with our Chief Executive Officer plans for succession to the office of Chief Executive Officer or any other executive officer, as it sees fit; and - reviewing and recommending to our Board of Directors changes with respect to corporate governance practices and policies.

-Our Governance Committee met in July 2017 to, among other things, recommend the director nominees for nomination to our Board at our 2017 annual meeting of stockholders.
+Our Governance Committee met in July 2018 to, among other things, recommend the director nominee for nomination to our Board at our 2018 annual meeting of stockholders.
 A detailed list of the Governance Committee's functions is included in its charter, which can be accessed by using the "Investor Relations" and then "Corporate Governance" links on the Company's website at www.quinstreet.com.

 Compensation Committee.
-Our Compensation Committee met six times during fiscal year 2017.
-The Chair of our Compensation Committee is Professor McDonald.
+Our Compensation Committee met six times during fiscal year 2018.
+The Chair of our Compensation Committee is Robin Josephs, who succeeded Professor McDonald as Chair after Professor McDonald passed away in January 2018.
 The functions of this Committee include, among other things:

-- determining the compensation and other terms of employment of our Chief Executive Officer and our other executive officers and reviewing and approving corporate performance goals and objectives relevant to such compensation; - reviewing and approving the compensation of our directors; - evaluating and recommending to our Board of Directors the equity incentive plans, compensation plans, and similar programs advisable for us, as well as modification or termination of existing plans and programs; - establishing policies with respect to equity compensation arrangements; - reviewing with management our disclosures under the caption "Compensation Discussion and Analysis" and preparing the Compensation Committee Report that the SEC requires to be included in our annual proxy statement; - assessing risks arising from our compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect; and - · selecting, retaining, overseeing, and terminating any compensation consultant or other compensation advisor.
+- determining the compensation and other terms of employment of our Chief Executive Officer and our other executive officers and reviewing and approving corporate performance goals and objectives relevant to such compensation; - reviewing and approving the compensation of our directors; - evaluating and recommending to our Board of Directors the equity incentive plans, compensation plans, and similar programs advisable for us, as well as modification or termination of existing plans and programs; - establishing policies with respect to equity compensation arrangements; - reviewing with management our disclosures under the caption "Compensation Discussion and Analysis" and preparing the Compensation Committee Report that the SEC requires to be included in our annual proxy statement; - assessing risks arising from our compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect; and - selecting, retaining, overseeing, and terminating any compensation consultant or other compensation advisor.